TV3 (Malaysian TV network)

-TV3 (pronounced as Tivi Tiga) is a Malaysian free-to-air television channel owned by Media Prima conglomerate.
-TV3 is the third and third oldest TV station in Malaysia.
+Sistem Televisyen Malaysia Berhad, operating as TV3 (pronounced as Tivi Tiga), is a Bangsar-based Malaysian commercial free-to-air television channel owned by Malaysian media conglomerate, Media Prima.

+TV3 is the third oldest TV station in Malaysia.
 It was launched on 1 June 1984 as the country's first and oldest private television channel.
-As of October 2021, TV3 remains to be the most-watched television station in Malaysia with about 17% of its viewing share among other Malaysian television stations, followed by NTV7 and TV9 with 15% of its viewing share, making two of them become the second most-watched television station in the country, despite the declining viewership of 3 free-to-air television channels.
+As of October 2021, TV3 remains to be the most-watched television station in Malaysia with about 17% of its viewing share among other Malaysian television stations, followed by TV9 with 15% of its viewing share, making two of them become the second most-watched television station in the country, despite the declining viewership of 3 free-to-air television channels.